ostelco/pi-dev-cluster/docs/circleci-pipeline.md

 ##### K8S Secrets

+> UPDATE: secrets are no longer part of the CI pipeline.
+They are managed manually!

 These are secrets create by terraform in the cluster.
 This makes a newly created cluster ready to deploy Prime out of the box with all the required secrets being populated.
 See the [terraform script for creating secrets]((../secrets/main.tf)) for details about what is created.

 > When new secrets are needed, the [terraform script](../secrets/main.tf) needs to be adjusted to add them and then their values need to be added as env vars.